 Once the machine is setup, you can turn it on from your smartphone, via the app.

 You can discover stuff via the Delonghi coffee link app.
-I’m uncertain what you can learn, I’m just reading through the instruction manual, it truly says “discover”, I’m assuming this is coffee-related discoveries.
+I’m not sure what you can discover, I’m just reading through the instruction manual, it just says “discover”, I’m assuming this is coffee-related discoveries.

 Manuals & Help